client9/client9-website-2015/content/post/2012-07-19-better-random-numbers-in-php-with-dev-urandom.md

-Quite some time ago, Etsy switched over to a different way of generating random numbers by using [`/dev/urandom`](http://en.wikipedia.org/wiki//dev/urandom) that prevents both issues. `/dev/urandom` is a special psuedo-file on unix-like operating systems that generates “mostly random” bytes and is non-blocking. [`/dev/random`](http://en.wikipedia.org/wiki//dev/random) (with no “u“) is for truly cryptographic applications such as key generation and is blocking.
+Quite some time ago, Etsy switched over to a different way of generating random numbers by using [`/dev/urandom`](http://en.wikipedia.org/wiki//dev/urandom) that prevents both issues. `/dev/urandom` is a special pseudo-file on unix-like operating systems that generates “mostly random” bytes and is non-blocking. [`/dev/random`](http://en.wikipedia.org/wiki//dev/random) (with no “u“) is for truly cryptographic applications such as key generation and is blocking.
 Once you exhaust